Tutor.com: Leadership

-Tutor.com was founded by in 1998 by George Cigale, who served as CEO through 2013.
+Tutor.com was founded by in 1998 by George Cigale, who was CEO through 2013.

 Mandy Ginsberg was CEO of The Princeton Review and Tutor.com from 2013 to 2015.
 She had previously been CEO of Match.com.
 Ginsberg often appeared in the press to discuss the increasing trend of online tutoring with services like Chegg Tutors (InstaEDU), e-Tutor, Bookmytrainings, and Sylvan Learning, and the issues that families face when it comes to homework and preparing for college.
-Notable appearances include The Today Show segment "What You Need to Know About Tutors" and Parenting.com's article "Key Signs Your Child May Need a Tutor."

 After the South Korean company ST Unitas acquired The Princeton Review in 2017, Sangje Lee became CEO of The Princeton Review in 2018.
 In July 2025, Tutor.com and The Princeton Review became 100% U.S-owned, operated, and governed.
-Robert Batten serves as CEO of the company.
+Robert Batten is CEO of the company.